-- 3.11.1 For applications such as rental fleets or construction sites where the hoist is moved from place-toplace, a filter and lubricator are still required.
-Consult factory for recommended methods. - 3.11.2 Connections and fittings must be kept clean and care taken to prevent dirt, debris and moisture from entering the hoist. - 3.11.3 Recommended practice for removing the hoist from an installation: - 1) Run the hoist briefly with well lubricated air - 2) Shut off the air supply to the hoist, bleed off any pressure in the system then disconnect the air supply line. - 3) Inject a small quantity (approximately 20 drops) of turbine oil (see Section 6.0) into the hoist's inlet port - 4) Plug the inlet port
+- 3.12.1 For applications such as rental fleets or construction sites where the hoist is moved from place-toplace, a filter and lubricator are still required.
+Consult factory for recommended methods. - 3.12.2 Connections and fittings must be kept clean and care taken to prevent dirt, debris and moisture from entering the hoist. - 3.12.3 Recommended practice for removing the hoist from an installation: - 1) Verify the hoist operates correctly by running the hoist briefly (with well lubricated air, if desired), noting any malfunctions or abnormal noises. - 2) Shut off the air supply to the hoist, bleed off any pressure in the system then disconnect the air supply line. - 3) Inject a small quantity (approximately 20 drops) of turbine oil (see Section 6.0) into the hoist's inlet port - 4) Plug the inlet port.

-3.12 Pre-operational Checks and Trial Operation
+3.13 Preoperational Checks and Trial Operation

-- 3.12.1 CAUTION Check for the availability of required operating air pressure of between 60 psi to 90 psi at the hoist's inlet port before trying to operate the hoist. - 3.12.2 TWARNING Verify that the load chain is not twisted or tangled and that the bottom hook is not capsized prior to operating the hoist.
-Correct all chain irregularities before conducting the first hoist operation.
-See Figures 3-6 and 3-7.
+- 3.13.1 Check for the availability of required operating air pressure of between 60 psi to 90 psi at the hoist's inlet port before trying to operate the hoist. - 3.13.2 A WARNING Verify that the load chain is not twisted or tangled and that the bottom hook is not capsized prior to operating the hoist.
+Correct all load chain irregularities before conducting the first hoist operation.
+See Figures 3-8 and 3-9.

-3.12.3 EXARNING Confirm the adequacy of the rated capacity for all slings, chains, wire ropes and all other lifting attachments before use.
-Inspect all load suspension members for damage prior to use and replace or repair all damaged parts.

-3.12.4 XWARNING Verify that the Chain/Limit Lever is operational and can move freely in both the up and down directions.
-For reference see Figure 3-8.
+- 3.13.3 A WARNING Ensure the load chain is adequately lubricated according to Section 6.2. - 3.13.4 A WARNING Confirm the adequacy of the rated capacity for all slings, chains, wire ropes and all other lifting attachments before use.
+Inspect all load suspension members for damage prior to use and replace or repair all damaged parts. - 3.13.5 A WARNING Verify that the Chain/Limit Lever is operational and can move freely in both the up and down directions.
+For reference see Figure 3-10.

-- 3.12.5 Measure and record the "K" dimension of all hooks on hoist.
-See Table 5-6 under Section 5, "Inspection".
-Always use the same side of the hook to measure and record the "K" dimension. - 3.12.6 Record the hoist Code Number and Serial Number (from the nameplate on the hoist see Section 10) in the space provided on the cover of this manual. - 3.12.7 Ensure that the hoist is properly installed to either a fixed point, or trolley, whichever applies. - 3.12.8 If hoist is installed on a trolley, ensure that - trolley is properly installed on the beam, and - stops for the trolley are correctly positioned and securely installed on the beam. - 3.12.9 Ensure that all nuts, bolts and split (cotter) pins are sufficiently fastened. - 3.12.10 For hoists with pendant controls, ensure that the Pendant Hoses and Strain Relief wire are properly attached to the hoist.
-See Section 7.4. - 3.12.11 CAUTION Check Air Supply Check air supply before everyday use.
-Ensure proper air quality and air pressure. - 3.12.12 A CAUTION Check the lubricator for proper function and adequate oil level.

-3.12.13 Confirm proper operation.

-- Before operating read and become familiar with Section 4 Operation. - Before operating ensure that the hoist (and trolley) meets the Inspection, Testing and Maintenance requirements of ANSI/ASME B30.16. - Before operating ensure that nothing will interfere with the full range of the hoist's (and trolley's) operation.
+- 3.13.6 Measure and record the "K" dimension of all hooks on hoist.
+See Table 5-7 under Section 5, "Inspection".
+Always use the same side of the hook to measure and record the "K" dimension. - 3.13.7 Record the hoist Code Number and Serial Number (from the nameplate on the hoist see Section 10) in the space provided on the cover of this manual. - 3.13.8 Ensure that the hoist is properly installed to either a fixed point, or trolley, whichever applies. - 3.13.9 If hoist is installed on a trolley, ensure that - trolley is properly installed on the beam, and - stops for the trolley are correctly positioned and securely installed on the beam. - 3.13.10 Ensure that all nuts, bolts and split (cotter) pins are sufficiently fastened. - 3.13.11 For hoists with pendant controls, ensure that the Pendant Hoses and Strain Relief wire are properly attached to the hoist.
+See Section 7.3 - 3.13.12 For hoists with cord controls, ensure that the Cords are properly attached to the hoist.
+See Section 7.4 - 3.13.13 CAUTION Check Air Supply Check air supply before everyday use and ensure proper air quality and air pressure. - 3.13.14 A CAUTION If using an air lubricator, check the lubricator for proper function and adequate oil level. - 3.13.15 Confirm proper operation. - Before operating read and become familiar with Section 4 Operation. - Before operating ensure that the hoist (and trolley) meets the Inspection, Testing and Maintenance requirements of ANSI/ASME B30.16. - Before operating ensure that nothing will interfere with the full range of the hoist's (and trolley's) operation.